qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - not receiving all emails
 - i cannot send or receive emails
 - help with receiving email
-- i am not receiving emails help
-- i not received email
-- can not send or receive emails
-- i am not receiving all of my emails
-- i am not receiving any email
-- i am not receiving my emails
 - send receive emails
 - not receiving any emails
 - i cannot receive emails only send them